On this page:

 When a resident moves in

-For information on what to do when a resident moves in, view our What must an operator give a new resident? page.
+For information on what to do when a resident moves in, view What must an operator give a new resident?.

 Bond and rent

-For information about bond and rent in rooming houses, view our:
+For information about bond and rent in rooming houses, view:

 Generally, you are responsible for paying water, gas and electricity bills.